Emergency services

 Lesotho requires your passport to be valid for six months from the date you plan to leave the country.
 You can end up stranded if your passport is not valid for more than 6 months or does not have two blank pages.

-Some people may try to trick you into giving them your passport.
+Don’t let anyone trick you into giving it to them.
 Always keep it in a safe place.

-If your passport is lost or stolen, tell the Australian Government as soon as possible:
+If your passport is lost or stolen, tell the Australian Government:

 The local currency is the Lesotho Loti (LSL).